FindArticles FindArticles

 SHARE

-Nuclearn has secured $10.5 million in Series A funding to scale its artificial intelligence software across the nuclear power sector, betting that smarter automation can shave hours off paperwork, sharpen maintenance decisions, and keep gigawatts of carbon-free electricity online.
-The round was led by Blue Bear Capital with participation from AZ-VC, Nucleation Capital, and SJF Ventures.
+Nuclearn raised $10.5 million in a Series A round of funding to scale up its artificial intelligence software across the global nuclear power sector, hoping to prove that smarter automation can shave hours off paperwork, sharpen maintenance decisions and keep gigawatts of carbon-free electricity online.
+Blue Bear Capital led the round, with AZ-VC, Nucleation Capital and SJF Ventures participating.

 Table of Contents